MelikeSudeTekin/MelikeSudeTekin/README.md

 ## 🧠 About Me

+I am an Artificial Intelligence and Machine Learning enthusiast focused on building practical, real-world solutions.

+I specialize in:
-- 🤖 Machine Learning & AI Development
+- Machine Learning model development
-- 📊 Data Analysis & Visualization
+- Data analysis and predictive modeling
-- 🧩 Algorithm Design & Problem Solving
+- Algorithm optimization and problem solving

-- 🌐 Building intelligent applications
+🎯 My goal is to help businesses and individuals turn data into smart decisions through AI-powered systems.

 ---